rickmb/vagrant-ansible/README.md

 Code is installed on /vagrant/projects, which is synced with your local system on /projects.

+**Notes about the automatic set-up of CaaS and CaaS sites**
+* If there is already a git checkout of CaaS, it will neither be updated nor overwritten.
+* Apache configs are created as /etc/apache2/sites-available/caas-dev-{site}, but existing ones are not overwritten.
+* sites/{sites}/paramaters.yml is installed, but not overwritten if there is already one there.
+* A database caas_{site} is created, but only if not already there.
+* The database is populated with the dummy data only if the Ansible has just created the database.

+In other words: if you re-run vagrant provision after you've made changes, any changes you've made to the data or configuration will remain untouched as much as possible.

 #### group_vars/

 Contains variables per hosts group.